On the Markoff Equation

 {\tmstrong{Remark}} The existence of such a matrix $A$ can also be established through an application of part c) in Lemma 4.2.

 It is not imperative to choose the second column of the matrix $\left( \right)$.
-The discus-
+Part of the discus-

 sion in the present section could be based on the other two choices as well.
-The expediency of choosing the second column will become clear in Section 10, however. \ If we write
+The expediency of choosing the second column will become clear in Proposition 6.5 and Section 11, however. \ If we write

 then,